MicrosoftDocs/azure-devops-docs/docs/work/process/custom-controls-process.md

 ---
-title: Add a custom control to a WIT | Team Services
+title: Add a custom control to a WIT | VSTS
 description: Customize a process by adding or modifying a custom control for work item type when working in Visual Studio Team Services (VSTS) ms.technology: vs-devops-agile-wit ms.prod: vs-devops-alm